AI-Ahmed/rl-finapp/README.md

 # rl-finapp
-This is an implementation of Book of Foundations of Reinforcement Learning with Applications in Finance by Ashwin Rao &amp; Tikhon Jelvis
+This is the JAX implementation of the Book of Foundations of Reinforcement Learning with Applications in Finance by Ashwin Rao &amp; Tikhon Jelvis.